Public Records Act – Chula Vista – November 6-7, 2023

-If you are unable to complete the group registration process, please email KaShawn Seibles at email@example.com
+If you are unable to complete the group registration process, please email us at firstname.lastname@example.org

-All cancellations and substitutions MUST be in writing and directed to the CPOA Training Manager at firstname.lastname@example.org.
-All refunds will be processed within 30 days from the written date of the cancellation request.
+All cancellations and substitutions must be in writing and directed to CPOA at email@example.com All refunds will be processed within 30 days from the written date of the cancellation request.

-Cancellations made 30 calendar days or more from the first day of your registered course will be refunded minus a $30 cancellation fee.
+Cancellations made 14 calendar days or more from the first day of your registered course will be refunded in full.

-Cancellations made 29 calendar days to 10 calendar days from the first day of your registered course will receive a 50% refund or 100% credit for 12 months to be used towards another course.
+Cancellations made 13 calendar days or less from the first day of your registered course will receive a 50% refund or 100% credit for 12 months to be used towards another course.

-*Registrants who cannot attend a course are strongly encouraged to find a substitution as there is no charge to substitute one attendee for another.
+Registrants who cannot attend a course are strongly encouraged to find a substitution as there is no charge to substitute one attendee for another.